Justice for the 96

 Sami the best

-2002 - Sami Hyypiä was named in the PFA Team of the Season, while Steven Gerrard finished third in the vote for the Young Player of the Year, which was won by future red Craig Bellamy.
+2002 - Sami Hyypiä and future red Steve Finnan were both named in the PFA Team of the Year, while Steven Gerrard finished third in the vote for the Young Player of the Year, which was won by future red Craig Bellamy.

 First and last